tornike-machitidze/books-api/README.md

 DONE:

+- swagger ✅ ( in progress ... )
 - get books ✅
 - get book by id ✅
 - update book ✅
 - update last page ✅
 - create book ✅
+- authorization/authtentication ✅

 IN PROGRESS:

-- swagger ❌
 - tests ❌
 - pagination ❌
-- authorization/authtentication ❌

 STEPS TO START:

 1. clone the ripo
-   To Start run:
 2. from the root dir run: `npm install`

 ### Option 1: If you have docker-compose installed and docker runned

-3. from the root dir run: `docker-compose up` it will starts postgres local server in a new container
+3. from the root dir run: `docker-compose up` it will starts postgres local server and awagger ui

 4. from the root dir run: `npm run dev`